-- 2. Short the Reset pad. - 3.
+- 1. Connect the keypad to the programming header. - 2.
+Press and release the reset button. - 3.
 Enter 6653 (PROG).
 The keypad displays PROGRAMMER.

 Programming Menu

 The following is a list of programming menu options available in the programming menu.
 Press CMD to advance through the programming menu options.
 To select a menu option, press any select area when the desired menu option displays on the keypad.
 Use this list to navigate to your desired programming menu option in this guide.